StackVista/stackstate-docs/develop/developer-guides/custom-functions/propagation-functions.md

   | `CLEAR` | `CRITICAL` | `CRITICAL` |
   | `DEVIATING` | `CLEAR` | `DEVIATING` |

 * **Auto propagation** - returns the auto state.
 This propagation acts as a noise suppressor for the parts of the infrastructure that is subject to frequent fluctuations in health states.
-This is similar to as **Transparent propagation** with two differences:
+This is similar to **Transparent propagation** with two differences:
   - `DEVIATING` component's own health state is not propagated - excluded from computation of the result state.
-  - `CRITICAL` component's own health state stops propagating after 2 hours but component's own health state remains `CRITICAL`.
-The propagation expiration can be reconfigured using the following option:
+  - `CRITICAL` component's own health state stops propagating after 2 hours, but component's own health state remains `CRITICAL`.
+The propagation timeout can be reconfigured using the following option:
     ```text
       stackstate.stateService.autoPropagation.criticalStateExpirationTimeout = 2 hours
     ```